 Highly Effective Human Service Managers Program

 Many human service organizations are experiencing high levels of employee turnover and/or poor performance, which cripples their ability to meet client needs and consistently achieve outcomes.
 While training is a popular option, it is often not effective due to the lack of consistent follow through afterwards.
 The Highly Effective Human Service Managers Program has been created specifically to equip managers at all levels with a comprehensive system that will lead to employees remaining with the agency longer and higher levels of client care being achieved.
-This program has been created by Tim Nolan, who has personally worked with over 8,000 human service professionals and dozens of human service organizations across 20 states.
+This program has been created by Tim Nolan, who has personally worked with over 8,000 human service managers and dozens of human service organizations across 20 states.
 It is unique in that this is a 12-month program that consist of monthly meetings with PowerPoint presentations which correspond to readings from The Essential Handbook for Highly Effective Human Service Mangers, and follow up activities in a specially crafted workbook which will all be provided in your package.

 Benefits of the Program